nealmick/ImGui-Terminal/README.md

 # Terminal Emulator wth OpenGL Shaders
-The emualtor based off suckless st.c and inspired by Cool Retro Term.
+This emulator is based off suckless st.c and is inspired by Cool Retro Term.
+Written in C++ with less then 3k lines, the emulator is intended to be customized and rebuilt to fit your preferences.
+It supports most XTERM standard escape codes, with good support for multiplexers and vim.
+The app is built with IMGUI for performant GPU rendering and can be embedded in other apps such as [Ned](https://github.com/nealmick/ned).

 # Build from source